1. Home

 My electric bill is $290/mo

-Solar Renewable Energy Certificates, also known as Solar Renewable Energy Credits, are a way to “sell” the benefits created by solar power, and create a market for those benefits.
-SRECs are a system that quantifies and verifies how much installed solar power a home or business produces, and allows utilities to pay for that solar production.
+Solar renewable energy credits, also known as solar renewable energy certificates, are a way to sell the renewable benefits created by solar power, and create a market for those benefits.
+SRECs quantify and verify how much solar electricity a home or business produces and allows utilities to pay for that solar production.

-3. If they can’t generate the electricity themselves, utilities can purchase SRECs as proof that they paid someone to produce that renewable electricity for them, using in-state solar power systems.
+Renewable portfolio standards require utility companies to produce a certain percentage of their energy from renewable energy sources.
+If they can’t generate the electricity themselves, utilities can purchase SRECs as proof they paid someone, including people with home solar panels, to produce that renewable electricity.

-With Solar Renewable Energy Credits, the utility is essentially buying the exclusive right to count someone else’s clean energy production from solar panels as their own.
+With SRECs, the utility is essentially buying the exclusive right to count someone else’s clean energy production from solar panels as their own.
+Often SRECs can only be bought and sold in the state they were generated in, but sometimes states allow SRECs from neighboring states.

 See how much you can save by going solar with Palmetto